mak448a/AI-Drawing-Chatbot/README.md

 ## Setup
 Put your stable horde key in ```api_key.txt``` and put your bot token in ```bot_token.txt```.
 You can get a bot token at the [Discord Developer Portal](https://discord.com/developers/applications) and an api key at the [Stable Horde register page](https://stablehorde.net/register).

-Next, run this command to clone my fork of the Stable Horde repository:
+Next, run this command to clone the Stable Horde cli repository:
 ```shell
 git clone 'https://github.com/mak448a/AI-Horde-With-Cli' --depth=1
 ```